 Rhodiola rosea is an herb used to prevent fatigue and to reduce stress.
-It’s often included in intra-workouts because it’s thought that Rhodiola rosea can increase exercise performance by increasing the amount of time you can exercise until you become fatigued.
+It’s often included in intra-workouts because it’s thought that Rhodiola rosea can increase exercise performance by increasing the amount of time you can exercise until muscle fatigue hits.

 Taurine is often mistakenly referred to as an amino acid.
 It’s not actually one of the building blocks of protein, but it still has many critical roles.
 It’s critical for the function of your central nervous system, eyes, muscles, and cardiovascular system.

-Taurine supplementation may be able to increase your exercise performance by clearing metabolic waste from your muscles.
-It may also be able to reduce post-workout muscle damage and fatigue post-workout.
+Taurine supplementation may be able to increase your muscle performance by clearing metabolic waste from them.
+It may also be able to reduce muscle damage and fatigue.

 Why You Need an Intra-Workout

-Intra-workout supplements help you maximise your potential during a workout.
+Intra-workout supplements help you maximise your potential during intense training sessions.
 The longer your workout is, the more important taking an intra-workout becomes.

 For instance, if your training session is only 45 minutes, you can probably get away with your usual pre and post-workout supplements.
 But when you’re grinding in the weights room for more than an hour, you don’t want your body to start breaking down your muscles as you’re trying to build them up.